EmadHelmi/herodotus/README.md

 lg.logger.error("hello, world")
 ```

-If you don't set the `strict_leve` parameter, you will see the log message
+If you don't set the `strict_level` parameter, you will see the log message
 both in the stdout and the file.
 But with set it to `True` you don't see the message
 in the file.